-The Modigliani-Miller theorem shows that under ideal conditions the decision about how much to invest is independent of the decision about how to finance that investment, since the value of the firm is the same regardless of whether the firm issues bonds (becoming highly levered), uses accumulated profit, or uses the proceeds from issuing new equity.
-This independence allows macroeconomists to focus only on how much new capital the firm should buy, leaving analysis of the decision about how to raise the required funds to specialists in finance.
+The Modigliani-Miller theorem shows that under ideal conditions the decision about how much to invest is independent of the decision about how to finance that investment, since the value of the firm is the same regardless of whether the firm issues bonds (becoming highly levered) or uses accumulated profit or the proceeds from issuing new equity.
+This independence allows macroeconomists to focus only on the firm's investment decision, leaving analysis of the decision about how to raise the required funds to specialists in finance.